-Our future effective tax rates could be adversely affected by earnings being lower than anticipated in countries where we have lower statutory rates and higher than anticipated in countries where we have higher statutory rates, by changes in the valuation of our deferred tax assets and liabilities, or by changes in tax laws, regulations, accounting principles or interpretations thereof and discrete items such as future exercises or dispositions of stock options and restricted stock releases.
+Our future effective tax rates could be adversely affected by earnings being lower than anticipated in countries where we have lower statutory rates and higher than anticipated in countries where we have higher statutory rates, by changes in the valuation of our deferred tax assets and liabilities, or by changes in tax laws such as the 2017 Tax Act, regulations, accounting principles or interpretations thereof and discrete items such as future exercises or dispositions of stock options and restricted stock releases.
 In addition, we are subject to potential future examinations of our income tax returns by the Internal Revenue Service ("IRS") and other tax authorities.
 For example, our U.S. federal income tax returns for the years ended December 31, 2005 through December 31, 2007 were examined by the IRS.
-We reached a resolution on the auditi in April 2015 and recorded a one-time net charge of \$2.7 million to our income tax provision in the second quarter of 2015.
-In addition, the IRS examined our U.S. federal income tax return for the year ended December 31, 2014.
-No adjustments were made by the IRS upon conclusion of the examination.
+We reached a resolution with the IRS in April 2015 and recorded a one-time net charge of \$2.7 million to our income tax provision in the second quarter of 2015.
 We assess the likelihood of adverse outcomes resulting from these examinations to determine the adequacy of our provision for income taxes.
 There can be no assurance that the outcomes from any examinations will not have an adverse effect on our operating results and financial condition.